 One of the movie's promotional materials is a skit where Marge, Lisa, and Homer are American Idol (2002) judges and are listening to Simon Cowell.
-Simon's contestant number is "72707".
+Cowell's contestant number is "72707."
 The movie was released in theaters on July 27, 2007.

-Before Homer attempts the Bike in a dome trick, he ask Marge how much money they have left.
-She replies $10, the exact cost to attempt the trick.
+(at around 43 mins) Before Homer attempts the Bike in a dome trick, he ask Marge how much money they have left.
+She replies "ten dollars", the exact cost to attempt the trick.
 This is actually a running gag through out the series in which they have "just enough" money to accomplish something, only for them a few scenes later, to have more cash on hand.

-A 180ft doughnut-brandishing Homer Simpson was painted next to the Cerne Abbas chalk giant on the hill above Cerne Abbas, Dorset, UK, to promote this film.
+A 54.864 meter doughnut-brandishing Homer Simpson was painted next to the Cerne Abbas chalk giant on the hill above Cerne Abbas, Dorset, U.K., to promote this film.
 Pagans pledged to perform "rain magic" to wash away the image, which was created with biodegradable paint that would wash away as soon as it rained.

 The trivia items below may give away important plot points.

 Marge claims that "sequel" is Maggie's first word during the end credits, which is not true.
-Maggie said her first word in The Simpsons: Lisa's First Word (1992), and it was "Daddy".
-But since no one was around when she did say it, it is only natural that Marge assumes that her daughter's first word is "sequel".
+Maggie said her first word in The Simpsons: Lisa's First Word (1992), and it was "Daddy."
+But since no one was around when she did say it, it is only natural that Marge assumes that her first word is "sequel."

-The first new episode of The Simpsons (1989) broadcast after the release of the movie featured an altered opening credit sequence which included a number of references to the movie including Bart skateboarding through a destroyed Springfield, the multi-eyed squirrel, Russ Cargill, President Schwartzeneger, the Simpsons' home in the process of being rebuilt, and Homer pulling into the driveway with the silo strapped to the roof of his car.
+The first new episode of The Simpsons (1989) broadcast after the release of the movie featured an altered opening credit sequence which included numerous references to the movie, including Bart skateboarding through a destroyed Springfield, the multi-eyed squirrel, Russ Cargill, President Schwarzenegger, the Simpsons' house in the process of being rebuilt, and Homer pulling into the driveway with the silo strapped to the roof of his car.
 The couch gag featured Spiderpig/Harry Plopper sitting on the couch, waiting for them.
 Homer cuddles him and says, "Ah, my summer love!"

-Homer also tried to jump the "Springfield Gorge" in The Simpsons: Bart the Daredevil (1990).
-The ambulance used to transport Homer to the hospital can still be seen sitting where it collided with a nearby tree.
+at around 1 hour and 13 minutes) Homer also tried to jump the "Springfield Gorge" in The Simpsons: Bart the Daredevil (1990).
+The ambulance used to transport Homer to the hospital, can still be seen sitting where it collided with a nearby tree.

-It was hinted that at least one Simpsons character was going to be killed off.
-In the end, it is revealed that Dr. Nick Riveria was the one killed off.
-Dr. Nick has since been brought back much like Dr. Marvin Monroe, who was killed off early in the shows run only to re-appear (claiming he was never dead, just "very sick").
+at around 1 hour and 14 minutes) It was hinted that at least one Simpsons character was going to be killed off.
+In the end, it is revealed that Dr. Nick Riviera was the one killed off.
+Dr. Nick has since been brought back, much like Dr. Marvin Monroe, who was killed off early in the shows run, only to re-appear (claiming he was never dead, just "very sick").